After taking over as CM, Thackeray stays Metro carshed work

 The Shiv Sena, then junior partner in the Devendra Fadnavis government, had opposed the felling of trees.
 "I have stayed Aarey carshed work.
 I will review the entire thing...I will not allow a culture where trees are cut at night," Thackeray told reporters.

-"Not a single tree leaf will be cut till further orders," he added, while clarifying that metro work itself has not been styaed.
+"Not a single tree leaf will be cut till further orders," he added.
 A Supreme Court bench had last month sought a status report with pictures on plantation, transplantation and felling of trees in Aarey colony area.

 The Bombay High Court had on October 4 refused to declare Aarey Colony a forest and declined to quash the Mumbai municipal corporation's decision to allow felling of over 2,600 trees in the green zone to set up a metro carshed.
 Hours after the court gave a go-ahead, tree were cut at night, fueling outrage.